fyohannes/Data_Elections/Narratives.md

 The graph above shows the counties with a Democratic win margin of over 25 percent.
-Some of these counties include
+Some of these counties include Dekalb (over 60 percent), Clayton (over 70 percent), Hancock (over 50 percent), and Fulton county (over 40 percent).

 **<font size="2"> Correlation between Demographics and Election Results </font>**

-In order to understand the effect of demographics on election results, I thought it would be important to grah the relationship between demographics and Democratic win margins.
+In order to understand the effect of demographics on election results, I thought it would be important to graph the relationship between demographics and Democratic win margins.

 ![2016 Correlation Graph](2016_black_vote.png)

 The above graph does exactly that and specifcally investigates the correlation between the percentage of black people that reside in a county (number of black peole in a county/ total county population) and the county's Democratic vote share margin for the 2016 election.
 In the graph, one can see that as a county's black population increases so does it's Democratic win margin.
 This nearly linear relationship suggests that a county's demographic can have a large influence on the vote share, particulary with black voters and votes for the Democratic party.
 I will note, however, that this may not be entirely due to black voters, but also because in Georgia many black residents live in urban areas that already tend to lean towards the Democratic party anyways, for a variety of reasons.
 Thus, I won't go as far to say that this graph depicts a causual relationship, as I do not have enough data to prove that, but this graph is in line with the thought (that has been well studied and is even shown in my previous blog posts) that black voters tend to vote for the Democratic party.

+This is important to note as I will later investigate the shift in Democratic votes in counties with a large population of black residents.
+Thus, this graph establishes that there seems to be a strong correlation between black counties and their vote for the Democratic party.